Believing Your Dreams Into Reality

 Interpreting the Dreams

-snakes always means such-and-such,' or, "Horses always represent so-and-so."
+"Dreaming about snakes always means such-and-such,' or, "Horses always

 A dream is a world you created entirely inside your own head.
 Everything in it represents an aspect of you.
 Take whatever people, plants, animals and objects that seem especially vivid and try to "become" them.
 What is happening in your own life will probably be illustrated by the way you feel when you adopt these fantasy roles.